nineflowAmin/daniel-kereama.github.io/_posts/2025-12-11-lattice-at-dawn.md

 ---
 layout: post
-title: "The Lattice at Dawn: A Field Guide to the Republic of Thinking Machines"
+title: "🧠 Memory Systems Series (Part 2): The Lattice at Dawn—A Field Guide to the Republic of Thinking Machines"
 date: 2025-12-11 10:00:00 +0000
 categories: [memory-systems, ai-architecture, visualization, network-science]
 tags: [architecture, ai, memory, lattice, visualization, small-world]
 description: "A dual-format (story + technical) tour of the Wisdom Lattice: Dream Cycle orchestration, merge-or-mount semantics, tensegrity edges, and a live constellation visualization."
 excerpt: "A techno-mythic field guide to a distributed memory republic—agents as citizens, edges as conversations, critical-mass dynamics, and a live lattice you can fly through."
 post_slug: "lattice-at-dawn"
+series: "Memory Systems"
+series_part: 2
 ---

 {% include author-blurb.html %}